 Choosing a teacher

 I will say the same thing for choosing a teacher of Norther Tradition studies (or indeed any form of committed spiritual studies).
-The teacher you choose will shape your journey forever and in doing so have a lasting influence on your life and own work.
+The teacher you choose will shape your journey forever and, in doing so, will have a lasting influence on your life and own work.

-If at all possible I also urge you to choose a teacher who presents material that has some connection to your ancestors - so key figures in worlds unseen will step forward to support your work.
+If at all possible, I also urge you to choose a teacher who presents material that has some connection to your ancestors, but I appreciate that in some cases this impossible.
+In that case go with the land you live on or what you feel most drawn to.